Collapse of Hotel New World

-The collapse of the Hotel New World was a civil disaster that occurred in Singapore on 15 March 1986.
-The Hotel New World was a six-storey building situated at the junction of Serangoon Road and Owen Road in the Rochor district when it suddenly collapsed, trapping 50 people beneath the rubble.
+The collapse of Hotel New World was a civil disaster that occurred in Singapore on 15 March 1986.
+The Hotel New World was a six-story building situated at the junction of Serangoon Road and Owen Road in the Rochor district when it suddenly collapsed, trapping 50 people beneath the rubble.
 33 people died and 17 people were rescued.

 Background

 Hotel New World, officially called the Lian Yak Building (联益大厦), was completed in 1971 and consisted of six storeys and a basement garage.
 The Hotel New World, previously known as the New Serangoon Hotel until 1984, was the main tenant occupying the top four floors, and a branch of the Industrial & Commercial Bank (which merged with United Overseas Bank in 1987) took up the ground level.

 A nightclub, Universal Neptune Nite-Club and Restaurant, was situated on the second level of the building at the time of the collapse.
 The building had previously experienced a poisonous gas leak (caused by carbon monoxide) in some of the hotel rooms, first hitting the headlines on 30 August 1975, the day after the poisonous gas leak was reported.